 You should know that propane fire kits are not intended to have food cooked over them, so they most likely did not undergo any food safety testing.
 Materials used in the construction of fire pits also determine if the flame produced is safe for food to be exposed to.

 Fun facts about marshmallow roasting

-- Like we already mentioned above, marshmallows were first discovered in ancient Egypt from the sap of a plant.
+- As we already mentioned above, marshmallows were first discovered in ancient Egypt from the sap of a plant.
 They were originally used as treatment for various health ailments.
-However, the marshmallows that are being sold today are not anymore sourced from that plant and are no longer used therapeutically.
+However, the marshmallows that are being sold today are no anymore sourced from that plant and are no longer used therapeutically.